-- (1) The Pricing Authority, and the Pricing Authority CEO, must not report publicly (whether on the internet or otherwise) unless the report, and a period of 45 days in which to comment on the report, has been given to the Minister and each State/Territory Health Minister. - (2) Subsection (1) does not apply in relation to a report given to the Minister under section 46 of the Public Governance, Performance and Accountability Act 2013.
+(1) The Pricing Authority must not report publicly (whether on the internet or otherwise) unless the report, and a period of 45 days in which to comment on the report, has been given to the Minister and each State/Territory Health Minister.

+(2) Subsection (1) does not apply in relation to a report under section 212.